coothon/glasses-v2/README.md

 ### Dependencies

- - OpenGL 4.6 (you can chage the version, if you want) supported video card and drivers.
+ - OpenGL 4.6 (you can change the version, if you want) supported video card and drivers.
  - Linux.
  - GLFW3.